Skip to main content

 Editing an Endpoint

-2. Click the Endpoint Name you want to edit.
+2. Click the Name field of the Endpoint you want to edit.

 3. Click the Edit button above the Endpoint details.